 Jenny is an experienced ecologist with extensive research, lecturing and project management experience.
 She has carried out research in terrestrial, aquatic and marine environments on a diverse range of projects covering conservation, ecology, genetics, population demography, behaviour and evolution.
 She specialises in research and management of ecology projects in remote locations such as Antarctica, Eastern Mexican ranges, central Australian rangelands, remote Western Australia coastlines and sub-Antarctic territories.

-Jenny has worked with Indigenous communities to improve environmental management in Eastern Mexican Ranges and Central Australian Rangelands.
+Jenny has worked with indigenous communities to improve environmental management in Eastern Mexican Ranges and Central Australian Rangelands.
 She has a background in ecology, evolution, environmental management and philosophy and holds an Honors Degree from University of Texas at Austin and a PhD from Macquarie University.
-Jenny is the Coordinator of the Master of Conservation Biology program at UNSW and the Research Manager at GCS.
+Jenny is the Coordinator of the Master of Conservation Biology program at UNSW and the Research Manager at GreenCollar.

-Jonathan Schultz has been the Finacial and Operations Manager for GCS since 2011 and is currently studying in the field of Environmental Management and Geography at Macquaire Univesity.
-He has an extensive background in operational management and currently heads GCS’s research field teams.
-Jonathan has a wealth of experience in targeted biomass surveying within North Western NSW and knowledge in Destructive Sampling Procudures.
+Jonathan has been the Financial and Operations Manager for GreenCollar since 2011 and is currently studying Environmental Management and Geography at Macquarie University.
+He has an extensive background in operational management and currently heads GreenCollar’s research field teams.
+Jonathan has experience in targeted biomass surveying within North Western NSW and with destructive sampling procedures.